DanielWangKL/IBA-Challenge-Opportunity-Prediction/README.md

 # Data Insights - EDA

+Observations

+The number of "Global Volunteer" and "Global Entrepreneur" increases significantly.
+The number of "Global Talent" keeps at a moderate pace.

+comments

+We can partner with more startups for more opportunities in "Global Entrepreneur" programme as we can see there is a upward trend starting from 2015.
+We can keep explore opportunities in "Global Volunteer".

+Observations

+Middle East and Africa and Asia Pacific contribute a significant amount in the increase of the opportunities

+There is a trend that opportunities will usually peak after the start of the year and after the mid-year.

+Comments

+We can keep explore the opportunities in Asia Pacific and Middle East and Africa.

+Observations

+Most people apply for Europe opportunities, followed by America, Asia Pacific and Middle East and Africa.

+Comments

+global volunteer has the highest realized rate followed by global talent and entreprenuer

 # Modelling Results
 For this binary classification problem, majority classifer is taken as a baseline for benchmarking and the baseline accuracy is 59.7%.